hazelcast/hazelcast-platform-demos/banking/transaction-monitor/src/main/scripts/README.md

 ## Bonus

-If running on Google Cloud, there is a script `gke.sh` that should do all these steps for you.
+If running on Google Cloud, there is a script `gke.sh` that should do all these steps for you, selection option 5.A.